 - wool roving in pretty Easter colors

-- mini egg carton like the one here (<- affiliate link)
+- mini egg carton (optional)

 For a refresher on needle felting and needle felting techniques, you can always refer back to my Needle Felting 101 post here.

 To make the eggs, grab a small amount of wool roving and roll it in your palms a little bit to form a ball.
 Then needle the wool into an egg shape (but not too firm because we want to be able to decorate it).

 Once you have the shape you want, grab a little wisp of another color and decorate your egg.
 Just use the needle to poke the wisp into the design you like.

 Go crazy … think stripes, or waves, or polka dots, or letters!